swcarpentry/DEPRECATED-bc/novice/shell/04-loop.md

 > you're still learning how loops work.

-Now that we have our files renamed with the prefix "original-", let's reverse course and take off the text.
+Now that we have our files renamed with the prefix "original-", let's reverse course and take off the prefix.
 By placing the variable's name within curly braces, e.g., `${filename}`, you gain new powers&mdash;like the ability to modify the variable's value when you extract it.